intro-to-data/Labs/Week 01/README.md

   <img src=https://github.com/intro-to-data/Labs/raw/master/Week%2001/ss01.png
        alt="Read Me worksheet">
 </p>

-Please note that becase of the headers, the fifteenth row of data is on the sixteenth row of the worksheet.

 Congrats.
 You have completed Part Two of this lab.
 Please submit the Excel file via Canvas.